Hunt Down the Freeman

-The game was released to a negative reception, receiving criticism for its numerous bugs, perceived poor design, and allegations of copyright infringement.
+The game was released to a negative reception, receiving criticism for its numerous bugs, poor game design and story, and allegations of copyright infringement.

 Gameplay

-Hunt Down the Freeman is a single-player first-person shooter in which players take control of Sergeant Mitchell Shephard.
-The game features similar mechanics to other games within the Half-Life series, while differing in the type of weapons used.
-Uniquely, it uses a parkour mechanic, which the player can use to scale pipes, crates, and other large objects.
+Hunt Down the Freeman is a single-player first-person shooter in which players take control of Mitchell Shephard.
+The game features several mechanics from the Half-Life series, and includes several elements unusual to the series, such as the ability to aim a weapon's sight, different running mechanics, and cutscenes.
+It uses a parkour mechanic, which the player can use to scale pipes, crates, and other large objects.